FormulaMonks/Auto-Importer-for-Xcode/README.md

 ## Known Issues

 - When two workspaces (and thus two windows) are open, there is no distinction between workspaces and all identifiers are shown on the listing.
-- Avoid using 'InstallApplicationEventHandler' since it void other plugins to use it.
+- Avoid using 'InstallApplicationEventHandler' since it prevent other plugins to use it.

 ## Roadmap